WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Betsy Klein, Phil Mattingly, Kevin Liptak, Haley Britzky, Shawna Mizelle, Uliana Pavlova and Anna Chernova contributed to this report.
+CNN’s Betsy Klein, Phil Mattingly, Kevin Liptak, Haley Britzky, Shawna Mizelle, Uliana Pavlova, Anna Chernova, Matthew Chance and Becky Anderson contributed to this report.